MarcoBatistaSantos/ElectronCRUD_App/README.md

-# Simple CRUD application witg Electron.
+# Simple CRUD application with Electron.